SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-Update the React component type declaration and add a constructor, as shown in the following code example.
+Update the React component type declaration and add a constructor, as shown in the following example.

 ```TS
 export default class GraphConsumer extends React.Component<IGraphConsumerProps, IGraphConsumerState> {